Throughout my 20s, it’s fair to say that I partied hard.

 Some of the mothers were expressing and bottle-feeding, others formula feeding, while some simply timed their nightly vino for after their little one had gone to bed.

-Around this time though my son, previously a good sleeper, had started to become, well, a problem sleeper, which lasted for about four months.
+Around this time though, my son, previously a good sleeper, had started to become, well, a problem sleeper, which lasted for about four months.
 I refer to this period as “The Dark Time”… constant night wakings, early mornings (we’re talking 4am to 5am) and ravenous overnight feeds.

 So while the other mums – who to be fair, did have some of their own sleep challenges – talked of the odd night off from mum duties and heading out, all I could think about was the sleep I’d be missing if I decided to join them.

-Not to mention, the idea of a hangover the next day filled me with dread.
+Plus, the idea of a hangover the next day filled me with dread.
 My mind was already fuzzy from lack of sleep; a couple of glasses of wine would only compound this.

 Time for happy hour?